mentorchains/fs-june-merged/README.md

-# FS Team 2 (June)
+# FS Team 1+2 (June)

-Welcome to the GitHub Repository for our full stack team 2.
+Welcome to the GitHub Repository for our team's Discourse voting plugin.